What we do

 Charlotte von Bülow, PhD, M.Ed., CMgr MCMI

-Charlotte is the founder of the Crossfields Institute Group and of the Danish branch, Crossfields Europa, where she is the Director.
+Charlotte is the founder of the Crossfields Institute Group and of the Danish branch, Crossfields Europa, where she is Senior Consultant.
 In 2018, After 10 years as a CEO, Charlotte decided to pass on her operational responsibilities and remains a strategic advisor to the current leadership and teams.
-As the Director of Crossfields Europa, Charlotte continues to offer leadership education, executive coaching, organisational development and change management to international corporate and third sector clients.
+Through Crossfields Europa, Charlotte continues to offer leadership education, executive coaching, organisational development and change management to international corporate and third sector clients.
 Charlotte is a Senior Lecturer at the Bristol Business School, Faculty of Business and Law at University of the West of England where she teaches on the Executive MBA programmes, MSc in Business Administration, BA in Business and Management and works on externally funded projects as consultant and coach for the Business School.
 Charlotte’s research and publications focus on personal and professional transformation, leadership development, working with uncertainty and Negative Capability as well as the development of an attentional ethics.
 Charlotte works and lives in the UK and Denmark.

 Jonathan Code BA, M.Ed

-Jonathan is a lecturer on Crossfields Learnings HE programmes and a workshop leader on a range of CII short courses.
+Jonathan is a lecturer on Crossfields Learning’s HE programmes and a workshop leader on a range of CII short courses.
 Jonathan is currently co-lead and a module Programme Leader for the Researching Holistic Agroecology pathway of the MA in Philosophy of Social Innovation (an Alanus University programme).
 Jonathan has a deep interest in consciousness studies, the western esoteric tradition, holistic and natural sciences, gardening, and education.
 These interests informed both his Bachelor’s degree (Integral Studies, CIIS, California), and his M. Ed (Social and Environmental Education, RSUC Oslo).
-Jonathan is currently enrolled as a doctoral student with the University of Bath, focussing on educational research.
+Jonathan is currently enrolled as a doctoral student with the University of Bath, focusing on educational research.
 Jonathan’s book Muck and Mind; Encountering Biodynamic Agriculture is distributed by Lindisfarne/Floris books.